matomo-org/developer-documentation/docs/getting-started-part-1.md

 ### Enable Development mode

-After installing Piwik, we're going to change some of Piwik's INI configuration to make development easier and to make sure all changes take affect immediately.
+After installing Piwik, we're going to change some of Piwik's INI configuration to make development easier and to make sure all changes take effect immediately.
 Piwik comes with a handy command-line tool that will do this work for you.
 In the root directory of your Piwik install, run the following command to enable development mode:

     ./console development:enable